How To Keep Your Dog Cool

 Keep your dog cool on walks and even indoors with a cool coat.
 It is a summer essential that I simply would not be without for my dogs.
 In warm weather I always walk my dogs in a cool coat.
 They can prevent a dog from becoming overheated on walks, during energetic games and exercise.
 They can also help cool down an already overheated dog.

 But they all vary widely in their design, quality and effectiveness so choose wisely.
 My recommendation is the ThermLOW dog cooling coat.
 This handy little jacket just needs a quick soak in ordinary tap water and the simple evaporative process will keep your dog nice and cool - a bit like the equivalent of sweating, which dogs can't do naturally.
 It uses a high quality fabric to retain more water than most other cool coats and it also has an inventive chest coverage section.
 A similar idea is our Go-Robe Cool & Dry Coat which made of towelling so it can be used as a cooling jacket and a drying coat.
 Woof!

 Another highly recommended product for keeping your dog cool is a cool mat.
 These are great for placing on the floor at home, preferably in a shady area away from direct sun light.
 Inside the mat there will usually be a layer of cooling gel which works by transferring heat from your pet's body.
-More deluxe versions also include a layer of foam inside for extra comfort.
 On a good cool mat, within a few moments of lying on it your dog will feel the cooling effects and be comfortable enough to prefer it to the hard floor.